-Cause marketing is predicted to reach $2 billion dollars in 2016, a projected increase of 3.7% over 2015.
+Cause marketing is predicted to reach $2.3 billion dollars in 2019, a projected increase of 4.6% over 201.
 As cause marketing grows, marketing departments need to be aware that certain campaigns may trigger legal obligations for both the for-profit marketer and its charitable beneficiary.

-While definitions vary from state to state, in general, a “charitable sales promotion” is an advertising or sales campaign conducted by a commercial co-venturer, which represents that the purchase or use of goods or services offered by the commercial co-venturer will benefit a charitable organization or purpose.
+While definitions vary from state to state, in general, a charitable sales promotionis an advertising or sales campaign conducted by a commercial co-venturer, which represents that the purchase or use of goods or services offered by the commercial co-venturer will benefit a charitable organization or purpose.

 Some states have broader definitions than others.
 For example, Massachusetts includes in its definition of a commercial co-venturer “any person who promotes the sale of any good or service which is advertised in conjunction with the name of any charity.”

-- Several states require a written contract between the charitable organization and the commercial co-venturer.
+- A written contract between the charitable organization and the commercial co-venturer.
 Sometimes the state requires that certain provisions be included in the contract (e.g., a description of the goods or services to be offered to the public, the geographic area of the promotion, the beginning and ending dates, the manner in which the charitable organization’s name will be used, provisions for final accounting by the commercial co-venturer, and the date and manner in which the charitable organization will receive its benefit).

 Approximately twelve states require advertisements to disclose the expected portion of the sales price, percentage of gross proceeds, or other consideration the charity is to receive as a result of the sales promotion.
 Failure to comply can prompt investigations from state Attorneys General which can lead to fines and negative publicity.
 The better approach is to do it right the first time.
 Once a company has conducted a compliant and successful charitable sales promotion, similar campaigns will be easier to implement going forward.